thecrmninja/Power-Platform-Capacity-Monitoring/README.md

 <br><br>
 The latest version will be available through its direct folder.
 All previous released will be grouped under a 'Previous Releases' folder.
 <br><br>
-I will endeavour to ensure that all relevant information is placed in the release notes section
+I will endeavour to ensure that all relevant information is placed in the release notes section.
+The release is aimed at IT/Power Platform admins, who have the necessary privileges to access the Microsoft CoE toolkit (with all associated security requirements)
+<br><br>
+If you find any issues, please raise an Issue item with a description.
+Please also feel free to suggest other functionality to include